climatepolicyradar/navigator-backend/geographies-api/README.md

 - Local data for the service is pre-loaded and prod-like
 - Any changes to code are reflected immediately in the running service.
   No reloads needed

-## AWS Access for Local Development

-The local containers are configured to pass AWS credentials from your host machine to enable testing of endpoints that access data via the CPR CDN.

-To use these features locally, you'll need to run the `just dev` command with AWS credentials set up.

-This setup allows you to test the geographies endpoint locally, which requires AWS access to retrieve data from the CPR CDN.

 **`just build`**